Publication Ethics

 Editorial Procedures

-Step 2: Members of the Editorial Board check the article acording to the philosophy of the journal and the subject matter of the next issue and send their recommendations to the Editor-in-Chief (accept, reject, or suggest minor/major revisions) and suggest potential reviewers.
-The Editorial Board reaches all decisions by consensus, or in controversial cases by a simple majority.
+Step 2: Members of the Editorial Board check the article according to the philosophy of the journal and the subject matter of the next issue and send their recommendations to the Editor-in-Chief (accept, reject, or suggest minor/major revisions) and suggest potential reviewers.
+The Editorial Board reaches all decisions by consensus or, in controversial cases, by a simple majority.

-Step 3: The Editor-in-Chief makes a decision on reviewers and the Issue Editor sends a request.
+Step 3: The Editor-in-Chief makes a decision on reviewers, and the Issue Editor sends a request.
 When the answer is positive, the Issue Editor sends materials and sets the deadline.
-The author receives notice on the decision.
+The author receives notice of the decision.

 Step 4: Reviewers return their conclusion (approve, reject, or approve with minor/major revisions) and detailed recommendations within 30-40 days.